 The tradition for pizza making was passed to the new generations of pizzaiolos, who preserved the traditional recipes and techniques.
 Today, you can delight in the same high-quality super-tasty pies as our grandpas and grandmas did more than 80 years ago.

-Staten Island's pizza is a New York-style pizza with a thin, crisp crust at the edges and a light, soft coating at the center.
-It's covered with different savory toppings, including seafood like calamari or clam pie, Staten Island's trademarks.
+The island's pizza is a New York-style pizza with a thin, crisp crust at the edges and a light, soft coating at the center.
+It's covered with different savory toppings, including seafood like calamari or clam pie.

 That's why Staten Island is a gastronomic destination for foodies.

-Hence, let's pin some of the best local spots on the Staten Island pizza map.
+Hence, let's pin some of the best local spots on the map.

 Brother's pizza is the perfect example of the Italo – American link.
 This story starts when one of the pizzerias founders, Bart Giove, set foot in the US and tried to achieve the American dream.
 And after working in the landscaping industry for years, he got back to his roots and started working with pizza.